 The state is looking to apply its own laws to the freedom offered it by the spring 2018 U.S Supreme Court ruling of giving the control of legal sports betting back to the states.

 The legalization of land-based sports betting in Massachusetts appears as if legal options may firstly be introduced for players in the state’s land-based casinos.
-Legal online sportsbooks and other options may become available at a later date in time in MA.
+Legal online sportsbooks and other options may become available at a later date in time in Massachusetts.

-Massachusetts Online Sports Books Laws
+Massachusetts Online Sports Betting Laws

 When online sportsbooks in MA are becoming a reality is in the hands of state legislators.
 One swift masterstroke may be to include legal online sports betting and package it together with the state’s already existing online horse betting sites, although this pure conjecture.
 The final decision however, rests with the MA State Legislature.

-Fantasy Sports Laws in Massachusetts
+Online Fantasy Sports in Massachusetts

 Massachusetts allows legal and regulated Daily Fantasy Sports (DFS).
-Massachusetts Governor Charlie Baker signed a bill into law legalizing DFS in 2016 and the bill was extended to permanently make DFS legal in 2018.
+Massachusetts Governor Charlie Baker signed a bill into law legalizing DFS in 2016 (H.4569) and the bill was extended to permanently make DFS legal in 2018.

 Massachusetts has a list of regulations in regards to DFS including: